 I have also led the development of the Learning and Teaching Academy as UHI’s hub for enhancement and innovation in learning and teaching, with a focus on co-ordinating strategic learning and teaching initiatives, providing an integrated range of professional development and recognition opportunities for colleagues with learning and teaching responsibilities, and through the development of the University Mentoring Scheme.
 I also oversee the development and implementation of UHI’s Learning and Teaching Enhancement Strategy, and co-ordinate the development of educational research at UHI.

 Prior to joining UHI I was programme leader for an award winning MSc Blended and Online Education.
-I also developed Edinburgh Napier University’s Benchmark for the Use of Technology in Modules, which is based on the 3E Framework I originally produced for a cross-institutional curriculum redesign project.
-The 3E Framework, and the related Benchmark resources, has since been implemented (in original or adapted form) by a range of institutions and projects within and beyond the UK.
+I also developed the openly licensed 3E Framework for designing technology-enhanced learning which has been implemented (in original or adapted form) by a range of institutions within and beyond the UK.

 I use this blog to share thoughts on aspects of education, learning, technology and inclusion in a purely personal capacity, and to keep track of presentations and papers.

 I’m on Twitter @smythkrs and LinkedIn at http://uk.linkedin.com/pub/keith-smyth/14/89/589.

 Many thanks for your comments, and I hope you picked up my comment over on your blog explaining I’d come back to you.
 I hope you’re also enjoying #ocTEL so far!